G-symmetric spectra, semistability and the multiplicative norm: Naive homotopy groups, -semistability and the action of

 \section{Naive homotopy groups, $G^{\U}$-semistability and the action of $\M_G$}

 In this section we deal with ``naive'' equivariant homotopy groups of $G$-symmetric spectra.
 This part is the main complication in the theory of $G$-symmetric spectra, because unlike for $G$-orthogonal spectra a $G^{\U}$-stable equivalence must not necessarily induce isomorphisms on these, hence the name ``naive''.
-Nevertheless they are useful for two reasons: Firstly, the converse is true, i.e., every map inducing an isomorphism on naive homotopy groups is a $G^{\U}$-stable equivalence (Theorem \ref{theo:piiso}) and for a lot of maps it is easier to show that they induce such an isomorphism than to check the rather abstract condition in the definition of a $G^{\U}$-stable equivalence.
+Nevertheless they are useful for two reasons: Firstly, the converse is true, i.e., every map inducing an isomorphism on naive homotopy groups is a $G^{\U}$-stable equivalence (Theorem \ref{theo:piiso}) and for various morphisms it is easier to show that they induce such an isomorphism than to check the rather abstract condition in the definition of a $G^{\U}$-stable equivalence.

 Secondly, there is a large class of $G$-symmetric spectra, called $G^{\U}$-semistable, on which the two notions of equivalence agree.
-For non-equivariant symmetric spectra several equivalent characterizations of semistability were given in \cite[Section 5.6]{HSS00}.
-This theory was developed further in \cite{Sch08}, where it is shown that the naive homotopy groups carry a natural action of the monoid of injective self-maps of the natural numbers and that a symmetric spectrum is semistable if and only if this action is trivial.
+Several equivalent characterizations of semistability for non-equivariant symmetric spectra were given in \cite[Sec.
+5.6]{HSS00}.
+This theory was developed further in \cite{Sch08} (and later in \cite{HH14}, which deals with semistability in the context of $\mathbb{A}^1$-homotopy theory), where it is shown that the naive homotopy groups carry a natural ``tame'' action of the monoid of injective self-maps of the natural numbers and that a symmetric spectrum is semistable if and only if this action is trivial.
 These criteria have equivariant analogs, in particular there exists a tame action of the monoid of $G$-equivariant injective self-maps of the chosen $G$-set universe $\U$ on the naive homotopy groups of $G$-symmetric spectra which detects whether the naive homotopy groups are isomorphic to the derived ones (Corollary \ref{cor:semicrit}).
 The notion of tameness and the relevant algebraic properties of such actions are given in Section \ref{sec:monoid}.

-Moreover, in Section \ref{sec:mackey} we explain that the naive equivariant homotopy groups of $G$-symmetric spectra naturally form a $G^{\U}$-Mackey functor, the construction being very similar to the one for homotopy groups of $G$-orthogonal spectra.
-Furthermore, this $G^{\U}$-Mackey functor structure is compatible with the above monoid action.
+Moreover, the naive equivariant homotopy groups of $G$-symmetric spectra naturally form a $G^{\U}$-Mackey functor, like those of $G$-orthogonal spectra.
+This $G^{\U}$-Mackey functor structure is compatible with the above monoid action.